 He also has been trying to prevent the 50 MPG federal fatwa from remaining in effect – outraging the Car Haters, which ought to earn him points with anyone who hates them.

 He has “denied” the imminence of apocalyptic “climate change.”
 You can still hear the keening this triggered.
+Never give up or fed up with the good deals.

 The latest news is he’s using anti-trust laws to go after the four car companies who seem to also hate cars – Ford, Honda, VW and BMW – who are in league with the Car Haters in California, who want both fatwas to remain in force.
 These four agreed to “voluntarily” impose the fatwas upon on themselves – even if the federal ones are repealed.